jmoenig/Snap/DEVLOG.md

 ### 2023-08-24
 * threads: support smooth animations in recursive control structures defined using metaprogramming
+* threads, blocks: new "input names" selector in the (attribute OF target) primitive reporter

 ### 2023-08-23
 * extensions: added new "snap_yield" extension primitive